Military Police of São Paulo State: History

 Mounted Police officers in São Paulo, Brazil.

 The police force was founded by Brigadier General Rafael Tobias de Aguiar on December 15, 1831, originally as the São Paulo Municipal Imperial Guard.
 The MPSP of today was raised in 1935 as a result of its involvement in the Constitutionalist Revolution of 1932.

+The police has been accused of police brutality, including in the death of Luana Barbosa dos Reis in 2016.
+Three officers were ultimately cleared of wrongdoing in 2017.